jpforcioli/github_howto_jsonrpc_api/008_policy_package_management.rst

    [...]

 Here the ``"obj flags": 16`` confirms there's a ``scope member`` but since, it is using its default value, it is not showing up.

 Hence, it's normal to not have any ``scope member`` returned.

-We could interprete the above output as:
+You could interprete the above output as:

 .. code-block::